macgregor/developer-notes/python/sphinx.md

 # Generating Documentation with Sphynx
-Coming from the enterprise Java world, Im used to pretty standardized ways of documenting code that is mostly handled by my IDE.
+Coming from the enterprise Java world, I'm used to pretty standardized ways of documenting code that is mostly handled by my IDE.
 Python seemed to offer more choices which can be good, but it felt a little overwhelming as well.

 ## Sphinx
 Sphynx is a documentation generator written for and in Python.
-Alot of big python projects (Django, SciPy, Python itself).
+A lot of big python projects (Django, SciPy, Python itself).
 While used heavily by the Python community, it is not restricted to just Python.
 There are extensions that support many other languages including [java](http://bronto.github.io/javasphinx/),